AnishNavalgund/vidyaNav-ai-frontend/README.md

 ## Features

-- **Smart Worksheet Generator:** Instantly create tailored math worksheets for different grade levels.
+- **Smart Worksheet Generator:** Instantly create tailored worksheets for different grade levels.
-- **Instant Knowledge Assistant:** Get quick, clear answers to common student questions on any topic.
+- **Instant Knowledge Assistant:** Answer your students of any grade creatively and with confidence.
 - **Visual Aid Generator:** Generate engaging visual aids and learning materials using AI image generation.

 ## How to Run